dekarrin/ictiobus/docs/fishi-usage.md

 ### Multiple Productions

-A non-terminal can have more than one string it can derive to.
+A non-terminal can have more than one string it can derive.
 This is expressed in FISHI by putting a vertical bar `|` between the strings, either on the same line as both it and the alternative or on a new line.
 When deriving the head symbol, any of them may be selected.
 These are called the productions (or, sometimes, the *alternatives*) of the head symbol.

     %%grammar